Fill out and submit to NEA-GO the NEA Grant Application Form and Upload Items

 For video/audio/digital image/website/document work samples:

-- Relationship of the work sample to the project for which you are requesting support
+- A two-sentence description of the work including how this image relates to the project for which you are requesting support.

-Applicants submitting multiple websites should include the relevant information from above with each website in the PDF.
-The descriptive field for the file should provide a brief overview of the group of websites as a whole.
+Applicants submitting multiple images in a PDF should include the relevant information from above with each image in the PDF.
+The descriptive field for the file should provide a brief overview of the group of images as a whole.

 If new information that significantly affects your application (including changes in artists or confirmed funding commitments) becomes available after your application is submitted, please send that information immediately to the specialist for the field/discipline of your project.
 Include your organization's name and application number on any such submission.